fprimeau/EARTHSS220/src/generated/lecture_0/prerequisites.md

 julia> jupyterlab()
 ```

-!!! note
+> **Note:**
-    If Julia asks you if you want Conda to install JupyterLab, just say "yes" (i.e., type `y`).
+> If Julia asks you if you want Conda to install JupyterLab, just say "yes" (i.e., type `y`).
-    After a couple seconds/minutes of downloads and installations, you should be all set up and a browser window should open with JupyterLab!
+> After a couple seconds/minutes of downloads and installations, you should be all set up and a browser window should open with JupyterLab!

 Just navigate to the notebook of your choice with JupyterLab in your browser and double-click on the notebook!